hazelcast/hazelcast/hazelcast-documentation/src/Aggregators.md

     value -> Integer.toString(value)
 );
 ```

+A Java 6 / 7 example will follow up below.

 Apart from the fact we transformed the input value of type int (or Integer) to a string we can see, that the generic information
 of the resulting `Supplier` has changed as well, indicating that we now would have an aggregation working on string values.